based on 12 nights & selected experiences

 The journey begins in Luang Prabang, the cultural heart of sleepy Laos.
 Explore this tiny gem of a town with your friendly guide, as you peep into temple courtyards, marvel at the intricate gold leaf mosaics and listen to the evening chanting of saffron-clad monks.
 In the evening, why not pop into the night market that stretches all through the town where friendly locals will gently greet you with ‘sabaidee’ the Laotian greeting meaning ‘be soothed’ or ‘be well’.
 Rising early in the morning, you can watch the silent monks process through the streets to receive their daily alms from the townspeople, before you head off to the magical Kuang Si waterfall, to marvel at the sky-blue water cascading from the jungle high above your head.

 Next stop is Hanoi, the quaint, cobbled capital of Vietnam just a short flight away.
 Accompanied by your expert guide, explore the winding streets and inward leaning houses of the Old Quarter, and sample an egg coffee in one of the city’s oldest coffee shops.
-Hanoi is overwhelmed with colonial and communist history, as well as a truly unique local flavour that is all its own.
+Hanoi is overwhelmed with colonial and communist history, as well as a truly unique local flavor that is all its own.

 From Hanoi you’ll head by road to Mai Chau, a region carpeted in luminous paddy fields and peppered with traditional stilted houses, home to welcoming ethnic groups.
 It's here where you'll find Hmong and White Thai hill-tribes.
 This area is a fantastic alternative to more commercialised Sapa that has seen increases in tourist numbers in recent years.
 Explore the area with your guide by bicycle or on foot, trekking to far flung corners where you can meet with local villagers.
 Expect to see people busy planting rice or herding buffalo through the tiny lanes.